On the density of strongly minimal algebraic vector fields: Abundance of strongly minimal autonomous differential equations

 \begin{itemize}

-\item The assumption $d \geq 3$ was used in the proof of \cite{jaoui-ANT} to construct an explicit planar vector field of degree $d$ which is orthogonal to the constants in order to conclude that the generic system of degree $d \geq 3$ also shares the same property.
-The fine analysis of autonomous types internal to the constants of \cite{Jaoui-Moosa} used in the proof of Fact \ref{fact-Jaoui-Moosa} allows us to avoid using this construction and to improve the bound on the degree in this article.

-\item The requirement that the degree $d$ is greater than $2$ is sharp: every system $(S)$ of degree $1$ is always internal to the constants and the generic one has binding (or Galois) group the torus $\mathbb{G}_m^n$.
+\item The requirement that the degree $d$ is greater or equal to $2$ is sharp: every system $(S)$ of degree $1$ is internal to the constants and the generic one has binding (or Galois) group the torus $\mathbb{G}_m^n$.
 This follows easily from the fact that the equation